How to Grade Pokemon Cards

 Whitening is common, the blue paint is very fragile.

 Use the Mini Black Light Flashlight to shine on the back of the card and these white spots will stand out.
+Usually this is overkill for finding whitening but more important for tighter grading companies.

 Tiny creases are almost always an automatic 7 or even lower if it is visible from the front.

 A crease that goes from the edge of the card beyond the border starts the push the card into the PSA 5/6 grade.
 If the crease is small enough, there are methods to highly reduce the visibility of it.
+Creases on Pokemon Cards can be reduced with our Card Flattening Kit and Crease Tool.

 Corners

 Check all four corners for any signs of wear, dings, or fraying.
 Corners must be well rounded.
 They should be even on all 4 corners and free from damage.
 You can get away with a small white dot on the corner but if there are more than 2 of them, your chances diminish.
 All 4 corners should have the same “roundness” to them all.
-However, the “pitch” into the edge of the card can sometimes exhibit a “grading” to them into the edge of the card off the round corner and still net a PSA 10.
+However, the “pitch” into the edge of the card can sometimes exhibit a “grading” to them into the edge of the card off the round corner and still net a gem mint 10.
 See the picture below for what I mean.

 Bent corners are common.
 By flattening these before submission, you can improve your chances of jumping a grade.
+Bent corners on Pokemon Cards can be reduced with our pen tool in the Card Cleaning Kit and the Card Flattening Kit.

 This PSA 10 card has some slight factory miscut on the right side.
 It doesn’t come off the round corner in a perfect 90 degree angle but rather gradually goes into the edge.